Blood safetyat what cost? [Editorial]

 Salmonella sepsis caused by a platelet transfusion from a donor with a pet snake.

 This article is interesting but the authors’ conclusion fails to satisfy.
-Both the donor and his daughter suffered from diarrhea 2 to 3 weeks before donation and were successfully treated with antibiotics.
-Blood donation was thus unacceptable.
-One should conclude that donors having suffered from unclear diarrhea for 3 to 4 weeks (not donors having […]
+Both the donor and his daughter suffered from diarrhea 2 to 3 weeks before donation and were successfully treated […]

 Perioperative blood salvage as an alternative to predonating blood for primary total knee and hip arthroplasty.

 This retrospective study shows again that intra- and postoperative blood salvage can minimize allogeneic transfusions.
-For the recent discussion about the use of unwashed drainage blood the paper is remarkable in demonstrating that cell washing is feasible.
-The cost analysis is (as usual) limited to a specific situation, as the cell sever costs are high […]
+For the recent discussion about the use of unwashed drainage blood the paper is remarkable […]

 Bacterial contamination of blood products: Factors, options, and insights.